How It Feels

 skull X-ray.
 A CT scan shows more detail than an X-ray does.
 It may show tiny fractures better than an X-ray and can also show injuries to the brain and other tissues.
 CT scans are more expensive than skull X-rays and may not be

 available in some areas.
-For more information, see the topic
+To learn more, see the topic

 Computed Tomography (CT) Scan of the Head and Face.

-- Sometimes your X-ray results may be different because
+- Your X-ray results may be different from earlier test results